TheDomcio/WonderfulPolishLanguage/README.md

   [Official required school reading list (Oficjalna polska lista lektur szkolnych)](https://lektury.gov.pl) - The official Polish government website with a list of the required school readings, which are sorted by school grade.
 The source of books for this site is the website above.
 - [Wikisource (Wikiźródła)](https://pl.wikisource.org/wiki/Wiki%C5%BAr%C3%B3d%C5%82a:Strona_g%C5%82%C3%B3wna) - A brilliant source with a lot of famous literary texts.
 - [Chmura czytania](https://chmuraczytania.pl/catalog.php) - A website similar to [Wolne Lektury](https://wolnelektury.pl), also contains a lot of books.
-- [Wielkopolska Digital Library](https://www.wbc.poznan.pl/dlibra) - This is the official Wielkopolska Digital Library (For example you can download: [Biblia Brzeska](https://www.wbc.poznan.pl/dlibra/docmetadata?id=2752) - After clicking the "Download" button you can download the archive with scans of this translation of the Bible - this is written in Latin).
+- [Wielkopolska Digital Library](https://www.wbc.poznan.pl/dlibra) - This is the official Wielkopolska Digital Library.
 - Fantasy:
   - [FantastykaPolska](https://www.bazaebokow.robertjszmidt.pl/ebooki_r) (Registration is required to download) - A wonderful collection of professionally written fantasy stories.
   - [Fantazmaty](https://fantazmaty.pl/czytaj/antologie) - A large number of very qualitative anthologies.
 Covers are also very nice.